thomastay/expression-language/README.md

 The expression language is just like what you see above.
 Just a one liner language which can evaluate numbers, strings, objects, and arrays.
 In particular, there are no:

-1. No variables
 1. No loops
+1. No user defined variables
-1. No (user-defined) functions
+1. No user defined functions

 # Use cases